 Real estate, buildings and locations are already in place.

-The brand name already exists and it is recognizable to your customers.
+The brand name already exists and is recognizable to your customers.

 There are risks to buying an existing business.